 This study examines the characteristics of firms that have no code of ethics for their principal officers and the effect of having no ethics code on financial performance.
-The statistical analysis based upon 94 no-ethics code firms and 94 control ethics-code firms indicate the following two significant findings.
+Univariate tests and logit regression analysis based upon 94 no-ethics code firms and 94 control ethics-code firms indicate the following two significant findings.
 First, no-code firms had a less independent audit committee, weaker financial performance, a smaller firm size, no separation between the CEO and the BOD chair, and a smaller board size.
 Second, having no code of ethics for principal officers could increase a likelihood of weaker future financial performance.
-This is because having no ethics code for principal officers likely reflects a lack of ethical commitment of the CEO in conducting businesses, and many prior studies indicate that ethical business conduct involving corporate social responsibilities (CSR) can positively affect the company's financial performance.
+This is because the decision not to adopt an ethics code for principal officers likely reflects poor ethical values of the CEO who may not value ethics in conducting businesses, and many prior studies indicate that ethical business conduct involving corporate social responsibilities (CSR) can positively affect the company's financial performance.
 An implication for investors is that they may want to avoid firms that have not adopted a code of ethics for their principal officers.